(bio-)pharmacy can be studied in 3 cities in the Netherlands: Groningen, Leiden and Utrecht.

 The associations per city are:

-Pharmaciae Sacrum in Groninen, ,,Aesculapius” in Leiden and Unitas Pharmaceuticorum in Utrecht.
+Pharmaciae Sacrum in Groninen, ,,Aesculapius” in Leiden, Unitas Pharmaceuticorum in Utrecht and Vereniging van Chemie Studenten aan de Vrije Universiteit in Amsterdam.
 The overarching association is the Koninklijke Nederlandse Pharmaceutische Studenten Vereniging.

-Every city has their right of say organization:
+Every city has their right to say organization:

-- The studiecie, OC and OPLO have meetings with the faculty and represent the students towards teachers.
-So they discuss topics like the timetables, subject etc. The studiecie also takes care of the book sales.
+- The studiecie, OC, OPLO and OCL have meetings with the faculty and represent the students to teachers.
+So they discuss topics like timetables, subjects etc. The studiecie also takes care of the book sales.

 - Evaluation committees evaluate the subjects given so that it can be optimized for the next year.

 - Groningen has the studentenoverleg, the STOF.
-Students can share their complaints and thoughts about the education with this organization.
+Students can share their complaints and thoughts about education with this organisation.

 Students also have a right of say on a national scale via the K.N.P.S.V.
 When setting up the healthcare plan of pharmacy, the K.N.P.S.V. is invited to have an input as representatives of the students.
-The K.N.P.S.V. is also invited to the annual By Invitation Only-meeting from the K.N.P.S.V. to listen to the input of the students about the future of pharmacists.
+The K.N.P.S.V. is also invited to the annual By Invitation Only-meeting from the K.N.P.S.V. to listen to the students’ input about the future of pharmacists.

-Career opportunities are many for (bio-)pharmacy students: 98% of graduated students find a job within 3 months.
+Career opportunities are many for pharmacy and (bio-)pharmaceutical sciences students: 98% of graduated students find a job within 3 months.

 - Research at a university: 4 year project to get a PhD